Efficient and compact quantum network node based on a parabolic mirror on an optical chip: Sources of errors

 \section{Sources of errors}

 The possible sources of error in the atom-photon entanglement fidelity and their estimated contributions are shown in Table~\ref{tab.errors}.
 The main error comes from state-selective atom measurement, which consists of a microwave $\pi$ pulse for $\ket{\uparrow} \rightarrow \ket{\uparrow'}$ mapping, a blow-away pulse for atoms in the $f=2$ manifold, and fluorescence readout of the atom remaining in the trap.
 The blow-away and fluorescence readout are performed with fidelities of $0.992$ and $0.996$, respectively.
-The fidelity of the microwave mapping pulse is lower at $0.96(7)$ which results in the overall state-selective atom measurement fidelity of $0.95(7)$.
-After correcting for this measurement error, we infer an atom-photon entanglement fidelity of $0.98$.
-See the Supplementary Information for more details.
+The fidelity of the microwave mapping pulse is lower at $0.96(7)$ which results in the overall state-selective atom measurement fidelity of $0.95(7)$. \rsub{After correcting for this measurement error, the central value of the inferred fidelity shifts to approximately 0.98.
+However, the uncertainty of the readout correction is substantial, so this corrected value should be regarded only as an estimate.} See Appendix \ref{app.errors} for more details.
 The microwave mapping pulse suffers from a larger error (and larger uncertainty in the error) mainly due to the drift of the microwave resonance frequencies which is caused by polarization drifts of the dipole trap light in the SM fiber.
 Since this error affects all measurements, in both \(z\)- and \(x\)-basis, it contributes directly to atom-photon entanglement infidelity.

 The coherence time of the initial atomic qubit is relatively short (approximately $110~\mu\mathrm{s}$) before mapping to the new basis $(\ket{\downarrow},\ket{\uparrow'})$.
 Therefore, the atomic qubit starts dephasing quickly from the photon detection time until we map the atom to the new basis.
 The microwave mapping pulse is $5.3~\mu\mathrm{s}$ long, and is applied with a $5~\mu\mathrm{s}$ delay after photon detection, limited by the ARTIQ gateware architecture.
 Therefore, the atomic qubit dephases for approximately $7.7~\mu\mathrm{s}$ on average.
 However, the \(z\)-basis measurements are not affected by this dephasing.
 Hence, we estimate that the limited coherence time of the initial atomic qubit lowers the atom-photon entanglement fidelity by $<5\times10^{-3}$ through the \(x\)-basis measurements.